Cohesiva/Processiva/README.md

 We do not force any one to anything.
 We rathe count on people creativity and initiative.
 Every idea is valuable and your will is the principle.

 ## Processiva Getting Started
-You can try Processiva at any moment.
-We provide you with the test environment where you can become familiar with its features and try out the example processes.
+You can try Processiva **at any moment**.
+We provide you with the **test environment** where you can become familiar with its features and try out the example processes.
 Whe make our best to organize and document everything so that the start is painless but nothing is ideal especially early on.

-- If this is your first time with GIT, check out the [Introduction To Git](http://learn.github.com/p/intro.html)
+- If this is your **first time** with GIT, check out the [Introduction To Git](http://learn.github.com/p/intro.html)
-- If you want to try the example process, click in:[Example Processes](http://processiva.example)
+- If you want to try the **example process**, click in:[Example Processes](http://processiva.example)
-- If you want to start fast with Processiva, click in [Processiva in 15 Minutes](https://github.com/Cohesiva/Processiva/wiki/Processiva-in-15-Minutes)
+- If you want to **start fast** with Processiva, click in [Processiva in 15 Minutes](https://github.com/Cohesiva/Processiva/wiki/Processiva-in-15-Minutes)
-- If you want to know how to work with your code and know the rules, get familiar with the [Development Process](https://github.com/Cohesiva/Processiva/wiki/Development-Process)
+- If you want to know how to **work with your code** and know the rules, get familiar with the [Development Process](https://github.com/Cohesiva/Processiva/wiki/Development-Process)
-- If you find out that something is wrong, report it by clicking [Issues](https://github.com/Cohesiva/Processiva/issues)
+- If you find out that something is **wrong**, report it by clicking [Issues](https://github.com/Cohesiva/Processiva/issues)